-This third sub-theme narrated by the participants focused on the impact of their graduate study on the fulfilment of their purposeful driven journey towards the realization of their personal and professional life.
-Among of their statements were "contributed a lot to me and to my job, improved my confidence personally and This implied that having a sense of purpose in one's life is equally important is having a sense of purpose in your role at work.
+This third sub-theme narrated by the participants focused on the impact of their

+This implied that having a sense of purpose in one's life is equally important is having a sense of purpose in your role at work.
 As stated in the book of Warren, J. (2002), knowing one's purpose gives meaning to one's life.
 In this study, this evidently showed that the participants purposefully pursued to enrol in the graduate study program for the purpose of finding and fulfilling their significant impact in their field both personal and professional domains.

-Sub-theme 4.4.: From Theory to Workbased Praxis Impact
+Sub-theme 4.4.: From Theory to Work-based Praxis Impact